rschristopher/ischristtrue.com/src/ancient-views/iconoclasm.md

 If we do not feel any respect or honor to the saints, nor to the Theotokos, nor to the scriptures, then it is probably not God that we worship.
 We all worship, and our actions and words will reveal what it is we are really worshipping.

 Worshipping physical icons would of course be wrong (and somewhat absurd in our modern age).
-It would be idolatry and should be condemned as heretical.
+It would clearly be idolatry and should be condemned as heretical.
 Likewise, conflating icons with idol worship should also be condemned.
 Iconoclasts should be condemned as heretical.